ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

 4. On the **Create cluster** page, enter the cluster name.
 5. Select the **CPU model**, the amount of **RAM**, and the **Number of bare metal servers**.
 6. Specify the vSAN storage settings.
 Specify the disk types for the capacity and cache disks and the number of disks.
 Optionally, select the **Enable vSAN deduplication and compression** checkbox.
 For more information, see [Enable vSAN deduplication and compression](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingclusters#vc_addingclusters-vsan-storage-enable-comp).
-7. On the **Summary** pane, review the cluster settings and the estimated price.
+7. On the **Summary** panel, review the cluster settings and the estimated price.
       * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.
       * To save the updates to a saved configuration, click **Save configuration**, select **Modify current configuration**, and click **Continue**.
       * To save the updates to a new saved configuration, click **Save configuration**, select **Create new configuration**, enter a new name for the configuration, and click **Continue**.